List of recurring characters in The Suite Life of Zack & Cody: Tapeworm

-Tapeworm (played by Dennis Bendersky) – One of Zack and Cody's friends, Tapeworm received his nickname when he ate 20 hot dogs in 2 minutes (beating Cody's record by 18 hot dogs).
+Tapeworm (played by Dennis Bendersky) is one of Zack and Cody's friends, Tapeworm received his nickname when he ate 20 hot dogs in 2 minutes (beating Cody's record by 18 hot dogs).
 His real name is unknown.
 He is strange and a math genius.
 In the episode "Band in Boston", he was the drummer for "Rock Squared".
 In "Hotel Hangout", Mr. Moseby and Drew repeatedly call him by the wrong name, such as ringworm and earthworm.
 He gets unhappy when people don't call him the right name.
 In total, Tapeworm made four appearances, but was not seen after Season 1.

 Jessica and Janice

-Jessica and Janice (played by Camilla and Rebecca Rosso) – English twins.
+Jessica and Janice (both played by Camilla and Rebecca Rosso) are English twins.
 After they visited the Tipton in Boston for a twin convention (as seen in "Twins at the Tipton") they enrolled in Zack and Cody's school.
 Cody always ends up getting both girls for his sensitivity, while Zack gets neither (except in "Lost in Translation"), even though it is generally his idea to go out with them in the first place.
 They appeared in Season 3 in "Benchwarmers".
 All together, they have appeared in seven episodes.
 In "The Suite Life on Deck" episode, "Model Behaviour" both girls are working as models.
 Janice shows interest in Zack but due to Zack not realizing it, she ends up dating Woody Fink instead.
 Jessica on the other hand, becomes friends with Bailey Pickett despite Cody thinking that Bailey is jealous of her.